 In this ensemble, you will learn to:

-play in an ensemble at a basic and intermediate level
+play in an ensemble at an intermediate to advanced level

 important orchestral etiquette tips